Jaeha0526/PolynomialDecomposition/README.md

 We provide two methods for generating polynomial datasets:

 #### Mathematica Package
-- `MMA_package/usage_and_demos.m` provides tools for generating polynomial data with prefix notation tokenization
+- `MMA_package/usage_and_demos.m` provides the complete data generation pipeline used for experiments in the paper
-- Example notebooks demonstrate various data generation approaches
+- Implements polynomial data generation with prefix notation tokenization
-- Supports direct integration with beam search evaluation
+- Used for performance comparison with Mathematica's symbolic computation capabilities

 #### Python/SymPy Implementation
 - `Data_Generation/Using_Sympy/using_sympy.py` offers a fast, parallelized alternative for dataset generation